beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 ## 3. Settings Panel

 The "Settings" tab allows you to configure every aspect of the application.
+The view is organized with a clean navigation sidebar on the left and content cards on the right.

-### Connection
+### General
-- **LLM Provider**: A dropdown to quickly select a pre-configured profile (Ollama, LMStudio, Custom).
+- **Connection**: A dropdown to quickly select a pre-configured profile (Ollama, LMStudio, Custom) and edit the Base URL.
-- **Base URL**: The full URL for the API endpoint.
+- **Logging**: Enable or disable saving logs to a file.

+### Personalization
+- **Appearance**: Configure colors separately for Light and Dark themes.
+Use a palette of predefined colors or input custom hex codes for the chat background, user messages, and assistant messages.
+Preview your changes in real-time.
+- **Font Settings**: Change the global font family (Sans-serif, Serif, Monospace) and font size for the chat interface.

-### Predefined Prompts
+### Content
-- Create and manage a list of frequently used prompts that you can quickly insert into the chat input.
+- **Predefined Prompts**: Create and manage a list of frequently used prompts that you can quickly insert into the chat input.

-### System Prompts (Personas)
-- Create and manage different "personas" for the AI.
+- **System Prompts (Personas)**: Create and manage different "personas" for the AI.
 A persona is a detailed system prompt that instructs the AI on how to behave (e.g., "You are a senior DevOps engineer with 20 years of experience...").
 You can switch between these personas in the Chat view.

-### Appearance
-- **Theme Tabs**: Configure colors separately for Light and Dark themes.
-- **Color Customization**: Use a color picker to change the default colors for the chat background, user messages, and assistant messages.
-- **Font Settings**: Change the global font family (Sans-serif, Serif, Monospace) and font size for the chat interface.

 ### Advanced (Desktop App Only)
 - **Toolchains**: The app automatically detects installed development tools.
 You can select a specific Python interpreter, Java Development Kit (JDK), Node.js executable, or Delphi compiler to be used for creating and running projects.
 If none is selected, the system's default (from the PATH) will be used.
-- **Logging**: Enable the "Automatically save logs to file" option to keep a persistent record of application activity for debugging.

 ## 4. Projects View